-Ohio panel OKs Lake Erie algae bill
+Ohio Senate committee OKs bill aimed at Lake Erie algae

 Columbus, Ohio – — A committee of lawmakers in the Ohio Senate has approved legislation that’s designed to cut down on the amount of algae in Lake Erie.